Type-safe bitwise operations - TL;DR

 -

-turns undetected logical errors into type errors
+turns logical errors into type errors

 Characteristics of Boost.Flags